solana-foundation/developer-content/content/guides/token-2022/mint-close-authority.md

 ## Conclusion

-The `MintCloseAuthority` extension is quite simple but effective.
-It enables developers to reclaim SOL that otherwise would have been permanently locked in a Mint Account.
-This functionality is particularly useful for applications designed to produce NFTs that are intended to be burned.
+The `MintCloseAuthority` extension enables developers to reclaim SOL that otherwise would have been permanently locked in a Mint Account.
+This feature is particularly useful for applications or games involving single-use NFTs that are meant to be burned.
+It ensures that the SOL allocated to Mint Accounts which are no longer used can be reclaimed and reused.